Kachanta/Kachanta/README.md

-- 👋 Hi, I’m @Kachanta
+- 👋 Hi, I’m Reuben Solomon, a Data Scientist with a strong background in mathematics and statistics
-- 👀 I’m interested in Datascience, Machine Learning and Artificial Intelligence
+- 👀 I’m analytically curious with proficiency in Python, SQL and Tableau
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I enjoy analyzing, manipulating and visualizing data to identify parterns and make sound decision
 - 📫 How to reach me Drop me a mail, a dm or check me on social media

--
+What motivates me is the believe that the answer to every question surrounding a phenomenon lies in the data obtained from the phenomenon.
+Because with data, no stone can be left unturned except ignored.

 <!---
 Kachanta/Kachanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.